tembo-io/website/landing/src/content/docs/postgres_guides/how-to-work-with-matrices-in-postgres/how-to-work-with-matrices-in-postgres.md

 ---
-sidebar_position: 2
-tags:
-  - Postgres Basics
+title: How to work with matrices in Postgres
 ---

 import AccessMatrix from './images/access-matrix-element.png' import ArrayFunctions from './images/array-functions-on-matrices.png' import CreateMatrices from './images/create-matrices.png'

-# How to work with matrices in Postgres

 Working with matrices in PostgreSQL opens a world of possibilities for managing structured data.
 Whether you're dealing with scientific data, financial models, or any other multidimensional datasets, PostgreSQL provides powerful tools and techniques to store, manipulate, and query matrices efficiently.